 For example, if you’re sending money from the UK to China, you can send British pounds to the remittance company in the UK.
 That company will then accept the Pounds into their British bank account.
-Simultaneously, they will transfer the equivalent in RMB from their RMB account in Mainland China to your beneficiary in China.
+Simultaneously, they will transfer the equivalent in RMB from their own RMB account in Mainland China to your beneficiary.

 However, as many remittance companies available in the West are still largely not well-known in China, most Chinese suppliers (especially the smaller ones) aren’t always willing to accept payment this way.

 5. Transfer funds from your PayPal account to theirs